tbrowder/DateTime-US/README.md

 DESCRIPTION
 ===========

-Module **DateTime::US** provides a class and functions used to help Raku programs needing US time zone and DST information.
-The user creates a DateTime::US object by providing a US time zone abbreviation.
+Module **DateTime::US** provides a class and functions used to help Raku programs needing US time zone (TZ) and DST information.
+The user creates a `DateTime::US` object by providing a US time zone abbreviation (note the TZ input abbreviation may be in either format for standard or saving time, e.g., 'CST' or 'CDT').
 The list of known data may be listed without an object:

     $ raku
     > use DateTime::US;